stevemussmann/GTseqTools/README.md

 If you are using the GTscore pipeline for genotyping, I have [forked a copy of this repository](https://github.com/stevemussmann/GTscore) and included my [transposeDataGTscore.pl](https://github.com/stevemussmann/GTscore/blob/master/transposeDataGTscore.pl) script which will mostly transform the GTscore genotype outputs to a format compatible with this conversion program.
 Just open the output of transposeDataGTscore.pl in Microsoft Excel, make sure the worksheet is titled 'Final Genotypes', add the 'Population ID' column, and save the file in .xlsx format.

 ### Optional
-Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -r, and -R options in the [Optional Arguments](#optional) below).
+Optionally, you can also provide plain text files with individuals or loci to be stripped from the input file (see -r, and -R options in the [Filtering Arguments](#filtering) below).
 Each of these files should contain a single column of data listing a single individual or locus per line.

 You can also add a 'Sex' column to your input .xlsx file.
 The column heading must be exactly 'Sex' (no quotes) to be processed properly.
 This column is intended to hold phenotypic sex data, and will be transferred to the .sexID.xlsx output if you use the -d option.
-All other functions in the program will ignore this option.

 ## Program Options
 Required Inputs: